SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 Part 1.

-I used a Markdown table for table of contents because it gives more readability with alternating shaded rows for this great big blob of content links.
+I used a Markdown table for table of contents because it gives more better with alternating shaded rows for this great big blob of content links.
 Just a small related point, I also got rid of text centering for everything under the header row by taking off the colons, so that
 | :----: | :----: | :----: |
 became: